ngocthachnguyen98/SDO-Assignment-2/README.md

     remote_src: yes
   when: not app_dir.stat.exists
   register: install_result
-- debug:
-    var: install_result
 ```

-**7. Include environment varibles file**
+**6. Include environment varibles file**
 The environment variables are generated from `run_ansible.sh` and located `/vars/external_vars.yml`.
-These will be use for overriding and targeting the right AWS RDS instance (public endpoint, database username and password)
+These will be use for overriding and targeting the right AWS RDS instance (public endpoint, database username and password).

 ```
-- name: 7.
+- name: 6.
 Include environment varibles file
   include_vars: external_vars.yml
 ```

-**8. Override environment variables for conf.toml and run TechTestApp updatedb -s**
+**7. Override environment variables for conf.toml and run TechTestApp updatedb -s**
-According to the Tech Test App documentation, We will run `./TechTestApp udatedb -s` to create tables and seed data to our RDS instance
+According to the Tech Test App documentation, We will run `./TechTestApp udatedb -s` to create tables and seed data to our RDS instance.

 ```
-- name: 8.
+- name: 7.
 Override environment variables for conf.toml and run TechTestApp updatedb -s
   become: yes
   shell: |
     export VTT_DBUSER={{ db_user }}